madhurimarawat/Data-Visualization-using-python/README.md

 --> Files are directly saved in Google Drive.<br>

 ---

+## Table Of Contents 📔 🔖 📑

+1. Download the House Pricing dataset from Kaggle and map the values to Aesthetics.

+2. Use different Color scales on the Rainfall Prediction dataset.

+3. Create different Bar plots for variables in any dataset.

+4. Show an example of Skewed data and removal of skewedness.

+5. For a sales dataset do a Time Series Visualization.

+6. Build a Scatterplot and suggest dimension reduction.

+7. Use Geospatial Data-Projections on datasets.

+9. Create the a trend line with a confidence band in any suitable dataset.

+10. Illustrate Partial Transparency and Jittering.

+11. Illustrate usage of different color codes.

+---
 #  Various Libraries in Python for Data Visualization
 To install python library this command is used-
 ```